-\\\\\Use Exhibit 2-1 Here\\\\\
+\\\\\\Use Exhibit 2-1 Here\\\\

 - 5. Foreign Direct Investment. - a.
-This concept means that a firm invests in manufacturing and service facilities in a foreign country. - b.
-It is an alternative to exporting. - c.
-This is on the increase because of wooing from governments. - d.
-Foreign direct investment can also result from trade friction (you can invest with me if I can invest with you). - e.
+This concept means that a firm invests in manufacturing and service facilities in a foreign country with an intention to engage actively in managing them. - b.
+In the past, foreign direct investment was considered as an alternative to exports in order to avoid tariff barriers.
+However, these days, foreign direct investment and international trade have become complementary. - c.
+The composition of FDI has shifted from manufacturing to services in all regions - d.
+This is on the increase because of wooing from governments. - e.
+Foreign direct investment can also result from trade friction (you can invest with me if I can invest with you). - f.
 The world inflow of foreign direct investment increased in the last two decades twenty-five-fold and in 2007, the inflow of FDI peaked at over \$1.83 trillion.

-\\\\\Use Review Question #6 Here\\\\\ \\\\\Use Exhibit 2-3 Here\\\\
+\\\\\\Use Review Question #6 Here\\\\\ \\\\\Use Exhibit 2-3 Here\\\\

 - 6. Portfolio Investment. - a.
 This is sometimes called indirect investment (investments can be withdrawn on short notice). - b.
 With respect to this concept, international borders have disappeared. - c.
 In today's international financial markets, traders trade currencies most of the time without an underlying trade transaction. - d.
 The increase in trading makes nations vulnerable to currency fluctuations.
+The

-The effect may be to deter trading because of the high cost of money. - e.
-Even though integration is a fact of international life and trade, the United States seems to be more insulated than most of its competitive trading partners. - f.
+- effect may be to deter trading because of the high cost of money. - e.
 Financial crisis in the world markets can also have a major impact on portfolio investment.
 Selected examples are the East Asian financial crisis, Mexico's peso meltdown and other financial crisis in Argentina and Brazil.

-\\\\\Use Review Question #1 and Review Question #4 Here\\\\\
+\\\\\Use Review Question #1 and Review Question #4 Here\\\\